yaojianpin/acts/README.md

 ```

 ### Tiny
-The lib size is only 3.5mb (no local_store), you can use Adapter to create external store.
+The lib size is only 4.2mb (no store), you can use Adapter to create external store.

 ### Extensiable
 Supports for extending the plugin
-Supports for creating external store
+Supports for creating external store, please refer to the code under `src/store/db/local`.

 ## Installation
 The easiest way to get the latest version of `acts` is to install it via `cargo`